Hisoda0330/CS611_PA5_Legends-of-Valor/ReadMe.md

 - Student ID: U19568777

 Member 2:
-- Name:
+- Name: Zishuo Liu
-- Email:
+- Email: zsliu@bu.edu
-- Student ID:
+- Student ID: U22679932

 ## Files
 ---------------------------------------------------------------------------

 1. Legends_Monsters_and_Heroes folder: Use of the stats files that was provided in blackboard.
-But with a slightly twist of the attack and defense of the monsters for easier start and debug.
+But with a slight twist of the attack and defense of the monsters for easier start and debug.

 **src/:**
-1. Game.java: Starts the game
+1. Game.java: The interface to start the games

 **src/controller:**
+1. AttackCommand.java:

+2. CastSpell.java:

+3. ChangeArmorCommand

+**src/controller:**

-1. Controller.java: Implement main game controller, manages game world, hero creation, movement controls, and game commands.
+1. Controller.java: Implement main game controller, manages game world, hero creation, movement controls, and commands of game.
 Also plays music and observe message for display.

 2. Input.java: Handles user input, prompts user to enter correct type of input, such as integer or character.

 3. MessageObserver.java: Defines an interface for observing messages, respond to messages for display notifications or logs.

-4. MusicPlayer.java: PLays background music using audio file music.wav.
+4. MusicPlayer.java: Plays background music using audio file music.wav.

+5. Color.java:  Add the necessary bold color to the character display in the screen.

 **src/model:**